Psychoneuroimmunology

 Continued elevations in cortisol from prolonged stress or a period of extreme trauma may lead to ‘hypercortisolism’ (continually raised cortisol) and cortisol resistance.
 Which means cell receptors for cortisol become redundant and excess cortisol remains in blood and this can have an impact on immunity.
 Cortisol plays a role in immune function, therefore prolonged stress or trauma has the ability to impair immunity and reduce the body’s infection fighting capacity.

-A traumatic experience, early life adversity, or a period of extreme or prolonged stress, such as during parasite die-off, has the ability to dysregulate cortisol and lead to immunity problems, frequent infections or reduced resilience to fighting infection.
+A traumatic experience, early life adversity, or a period of extreme or prolonged stress, such as during parasite die-off, has the ability to dysregulate cortisol and reduce lead to immunity problems, frequent infections or reduced resilience to fighting infection.
+Optimising the diet, modifying certain lifestyle factors and receiving trauma informed coaching can all help you rebuild and win back your immune system from invaders.

 Parasites, trauma & immunity…